Going Green

 - Buy quality over quantity.

 - Ask artists and businesses what they do to be more sustainable if information isn’t on their website.
-There’s a great form letter here if you need a place to start.

 - Have a vegetarian dinner once or twice a week.